 - We clean the litter boxes twice daily

-- We feed our cats high quality cat food.
+- We feed our cats with high-quality cat food

-Stop cat litter box odor by scooping frequently
+Stop cat litter box smell by scooping frequently

 Cleaning the litter box is not only a crucial step to prevent your cat from urinating outside the box, but it also helps to keep your apartment free of the unpleasant smell.
 Why?
 Because most scents usually have a source.
 In your situation, it’s the soiled litter.

 So, how often should you clean the litter box?

-The next logical question is, How often should you clean the litterbox?
+The next logical question is, how often should you clean the litterbox?
 Every household is different; you can learn how regularly to clean a litter box in our other article if you want a detailed answer.
 In short, general rules are:

 - Twice daily is enough, assuming that you have an appropriate number of litter boxes at home.

-- Dumping the whole box content weekly or every other week is necessary.
+- Dumping the entire box content weekly or every other week is necessary.

 Please note: The smell from the box will still fill the room at about the same time your cat steps out of it; however, it usually lasts for a few minutes only.
 This smell can become almost unnoticeable if you provide your cat with a better diet.

 Change your cat’s diet to limit the litter box odor

 - Avoid dry cat food.
 It makes your cat’s urine extremely smelly.
-Dry cat food contains about 10% moisture, which can can be a cause of dehydration.
+Dry cat food contains about 10% moisture, which can add to dehydration.
 In such a case, your cat’s body tries to preserve moisture, and in turn, makes the urine more concentrated.
-Unfortunately, it results in additional litter box odor.
+Unfortunately, it results in an additional litter box odor.

 - Avoid grain and potato in your cat’s food.
 Even if you can’t, try to make sure it contains as little grain as possible.
-Grain is not found in a cat’s natural diet.
-Grain is added to commercial cat foods as a filler, and, in dry foods, it also helps to maintain the structure of the food.
-At the same time, grain is indigestible to a cat.
+Grain gets added to commercial cat foods as a filler, and, in dry foods, it also helps to maintain the structure of the food.
+At the same time, the grain is indigestible to a cat.
 Most of it passes through without being absorbed by the body and creates large, smelly stools.